LiGongzuo/Data-Product-Presentation/index.md

 Stock CandleStick charts example:
 ========================================================

-The code run in this slide the same as the app, and get this CandleStick charts:
+The code run in this slide is the same as the app, and get this CandleStick charts:

 ![plot of chunk unnamed-chunk-3](index-figure/unnamed-chunk-3-1.png)